The Evening Sky in September

 The Large and Small Clouds of Magellan, LMC and SMC, look like two misty patches of light in the south sky.
 They are easily seen by eye on a dark moonless night.
 They are galaxies like our Milky Way but much smaller.
 The LMC is about 160 000 light years away; the SMC about 200 000 light years away.

 On moonless evenings in a dark sky the Zodiacal Light is visible in the west.
-It appears as a faint broad column of light extending up past Venus and Spica and toward Antares.
+It appears as a faint broad column of light extending up past Mars and Spica, toward Antares.
 It is sunlight reflecting off meteoric dust in the plane of the solar system.

 *A light-year (l.y.) is the distance that light travels in one year: nearly 10 million million km or 10^13 km.
 Sunlight takes eight minutes to get here; moonlight about one second.
 Sunlight reaches Neptune, the outermost major planet, in four hours.
 It takes sunlight four years to reach the nearest star, Alpha Centauri.